mithun-prasad/Bot/Labs/LoggingHOLs/Readme.md

 3. SQL Logger:
 This hands-on lab is an extension of the file logger.
 The same code from the previous task is extended to log conversations in SQL.

-Follow the hands-on labs in the sequential manner described above.
+Follow the hands-on labs in the sequential manner listed above.

+## Extra credit

+After finishing all the activities, can you take an existing bot and selectively log conversations from the bot to a flat file?